rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 code style/format.

--   If you submit changes into a `Python` script or you are adding a new one, be aware we will check the style/format with a automatic workflow.
+-   If you submit changes into a `Python` script or you are adding a new one, be aware we will check the style/format with an automatic workflow.
 If you are not sure you are using a correct style/format, install [black](https://pypi.org/project/black/) and execute it in your local machine to ensure the correctness of your code.